 Scientific peer reviewer for a range of inorganic chemistry, materials and catalysis journals - see:

-Chief Scientific Advisor of Catalytic Innovations LLC.
+Chief Scientific Advisor of Catalytic Innovations Inc.

 Founder and Scientific Director of Bath’s Dynamic Reaction Monitoring (DReaM) Facility.